dpteam/WinArena3D/README.md

 # WinArena3D

-This source-port is based on WinArena and has such changes:
+This clone of TESA is based on WinArena and has such changes:
 1. Nothing at that moment.
 Just compile fixes.

 Advantages: